-Pros of brick-and-mortar banks:
+Pros of brick-and-mortar banks

-- Convenience and a personal experience
+- Convenience and assurance of personal service and support.

 Cons of brick-and-mortar banks:

-The pros and cons of online banks
+Pros and cons of online-only banks

 Pros of online banks:

-- Earn more interest on your savings
+- They pay more interest on savings accounts.

 Cons of online banks: